 - If you live in a single family home within the city limits, you are eligible for curbside recycling collection.
 The current charge for this service is $2.50 per month and is listed as a separate item on your water and sewer bill.
 A blue City recycling bin is required.
-If you do not have a blue City bin, you may purchase a replacement for $6.00 at the Public Works office, located at 1303 N. Franklin St., or at City Hall.
+If you do not have a blue City bin, you may purchase one for $7.25 at the Utility Billing Department located at City Hall.
+(320 W. Broadway St.)

 - Residents of rooming houses and multi-family dwellings may also participate.
 To find out if you qualify for this service, please contact the Public Works office at (989) 779-5401.